nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 ### 4.1 Find by name or NRIC feature (by Cao Qin)

-The find feature enables users to find patients by specifying their names (anyone from their first name, middle name or last name) or Nric numbers.
+The find feature enables users to find patients by specifying their names (anyone from their first names, middle names or last names) or Nric numbers.

 #### 4.1.1 Implementation